juny62017/doodle-jump/README.md

 Your goal is to keep moving upward without falling off the screen.
 Some platforms move..... while others break after you land on them.

+## theme

+It is an endless game
+because the doodle always jumpp towards the sky and theres no end level ONLY JUMP AND JUMP

 ## Features

 * Automatic jumping ( still u need to work with keys)